mienaikoe/ziyu/Lore/Notes.md

 - Make note of how firewood works in the Shadestead

 - Depict Lissa as a dream-goddess to Kipnu on the come-down from Kanosin

+- Does Lissa have very ornate light flow-tattoo patterns?
+If so, you should really accentuate this.

 - Depict Shadesteaders as believing that the polyamorous raised-by-a-village way of life is utopian.
 Both Lissa and Casra believe this despite their ideological differences on slavery and addiction.